The Exit-Ready Build: Make Your Business Run Without You for $140K+ Operators

 COO becomes an expensive assistant (not operator)

-Dani installed decision protocols first (Months 4-6), then promoted strategic lead (Month 7) into the operational system.
+Dani installed decision protocols first (Months 4-6), then promoted a strategic lead (Month 7) into the operational system.

 Why sequence matters: